 In general, training cannot reverse poor nutrition regardless of popular opinion.
 It can help but not as much as you think.

 The images of steroid addicts determine how one is supposed to look when he/she lifts.
 They’re everywhere – on supplements, in magazines, online…etc. Similar imagery acts as a factory for brainwashed lifters.
 People buy supplements with cool names and take them religiously hoping that one day they will look like they lift.
 That day never comes.

 I am almost sorry to inform you, but the natural potential is a lot lower than one might think.

 3.Expecting miracles from the basic lifts

-The whole purpose of training is to provide stimulus for growth.
-In order for that to happen it’s better to do a few things right than many things wrong.
+The whole purpose of training is to subject the body to stress that will result in adaptation including growth and strength gains.
+It’s better to do a few things right than many things wrong.
 Focus on a few lifts and do them often.
-It also helps, if you set goals that are technically not required by bodybuilding such as doing 20 consecutive pull-ups, 10 muscle-ups or something like that.
+It also helps if you set specific goals such as 20 consecutive pull-ups, 10 muscle-ups, a 2.5BW deadlift…etc.

-It’s extremely hard to satisfy the expectations of the general public when it comes to muscles.
-After all, most people expect to turn into Arnold shortly upon starting lifting.
-That’s what the mainstream media and the supplements want us to believe.
-That’s why people often make fun of those who lift when they appear less impressive than expected.
-The disinformation agents in bodybuilding have caused just one more illusion.
+If you are a natural, you will have a hard time satisfing the expectations of the general public when it comes to muscles.
+After all, most people expect to turn into Arnold upon entering a gym.
+That’s what the mainstream media and the supplement companies want us to believe.
+It’s not happening.